yakaz/libvmod-crashhandler/README.rst

 * make install - installs your vmod in `VMODDIR`
 * make check - runs the unit tests in ``src/tests/*.vtc``

+Note that some of the test cases /will/ and should fail at the time being.

 In your VCL you could then use this vmod along the following lines::

         import crashhandler;